 Budget Hotels (<$100 per night) Where to Stay in Budapest

 STELLAR RESIDENCE BUDAPEST best budget hotels in Budapest

 Stellar Residence is located in central Budapest and features free Wi-Fi and an indoor pool.
 The apartments are air conditioned and include an in-room dining area, a coffee maker and a refrigerator.
 For those who wish to cook their own meals, there is a kitchen that is equipped with an oven, a microwave and kitchenware.

-Conveniently situated, Gozsdu Court Aparthotel offers easy access to Budapest’s best sightseeing areas.
+Conveniently situated right in the city center of Budapest, Gozsdu Court Aparthotel offers easy access to Budapest’s best sightseeing areas and is only a short walk from the Hungarian State Opera House.
 Those staying at the property have access to a spa, a gym and an indoor pool.
 Apartments feature premium features, including coffee makers and flat-screen TVs.
 For guests who wish to cook independently, there is a kitchen that is conveniently equipped with a microwave, a dishwasher and a refrigerator.

 KATONA APARTHOTEL where to stay in Budapest

 Katona Apartments offers easy access to Budapest’s best hot spots.
 It provides soundproofed apartments that are serviced by a lift.
 The apartments feature a private terrace, a coffee maker and a refrigerator.
 Each have an in-room dining area, a flat-screen TV and a private bathroom with a shower.

 Just a short walk down to the Danube Banks and you’ll be rewarded with panoramic views of Buda Castle ( a world heritage site), Fishermans Bastion, the chain bridge and Gellért Hill.
 And a hike up the hill will give you a the reverse sweeping panoramic view of the whole of Pest, the chain bridge and the Hungarian Parliament Building.